 Will the rumble of engines soon be silenced?
-My deep American roots of trucks, racecars and musclecars sure hopes not.
+My deep American roots of trucks, racecars, and muscle cars sure hope not.
 However, we can’t ignore what is happening around the globe.
 Elon Musk has just unveiled the new Tesla Model 3.
 No doubt, this bridges the gap for a good-looking electric car and affordability.
 Where does that leave us?
-Us, meaning that you’re like me, and like to feel the RPMs as the accelator pedal (gas pedal) meets the floor.
+Us, meaning that you’re like me, and like to feel the RPMs as the accelerator pedal (gas pedal) meets the floor.
 What is the future of the combustion engine?
 Does the auto industry go with diesel, gas or hybrid?
 Hybrid is not in the sense that you think, more on this shortly.

 Where are the new ideas and innovation for combustion engines?
 Even our trip and coverage of the SEMA 2016 Show Wrap Up didn’t provide much in the way of news.
 It was the same ol’ same ol’, tires, wheels and accessories.

 The Enemy – or the Victor

 July 2017, Tesla has an internal event where Elon Musk shows off the brand new Tesla Model 3.
 In base format, the Model 3 sells for $35,000, goes from 0-60 in 5.6 seconds, 220mi range, and has a 130mph top speed.
 Step up to the extended range model.
 For just $44,000, you get a 310mi range, 5.1 0-60, and 140mph top speed.
 Gearheads around the land cuss and scream, but realization hurts.
 These performance numbers don’t lie, with a cost lower than many comparable combustion-engine cars.

 The thought of me ever driving an electric car makes me want to puke.
 At the same time, I highly respect the success of Tesla, and the plan attack of Mr. Musk.

 - Create a low volume car, which would necessarily be expensive

 - Use that money to develop a medium volume car at a lower price